joaomlneto/byzzbench/README.md

 It has two main subsections:

-- `scheduler`: The scheduler configuration: which scheduler to use, and its parameters such as the probability of dropping messages.
+- `explorationStrategy`: The explorationStrategy configuration: which explorationStrategy to use, and its parameters such as the probability of dropping messages.
 - `scenario`: The scenario configuration: which scenario to run, and its parameters such as conditions to stop the simulation.